fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 # fabric8-analytics stack report

-This extension analyses application stack for maven, npm and pypi ecosystem.
+This extension analyses application stack for maven to start with going forward would be supporting npm and pypi ecosystem.

 Quick Start
 ============
 1. Install the Extension
 2. It has vscode-osio-auth extension as dependency as enables authorization of OSIO services from VSCode
-2. Extension is activated when you first access a manifest file i.e `pom.xml`, `package.json` or `requirements.txt`
+2. Extension is activated when you first access a manifest file i.e `pom.xml`(Make sure you have maven installed in your system)
 Features
 =========